Dramatic surveillance video captures armed robbery at Davie hotel

 After the five minute struggle, the subject hopped back over the counter and fled the scene.

-Police said he’s believed to be in his 20s with a medium build.
+Police said the assailant is believed to be in his 20s with a medium build.
 He stands between 5 feet 10 inches and 6 feet 1 inch tall.

+“It’s very important for the community to get together now and ID this individual so that we can arrest him,” Leone said.

 If you have any information on this armed robbery, call Broward County Crime Stoppers at 954-493-TIPS.
 Remember, you can always remain anonymous, and you may be eligible for a $3,000 reward.